 February is here, and there’s love in the air!
-Kirsty from the Production team has some recommended books to read for Valentine’s Day.
+Kirsty from “The Friend” has picked out some lovely books to read around Valentine’s Day…

 It’s still a bit dark and chilly in my neck of the woods, so there’s still plenty of time to settle down with a good read before Valentine’s Day!

-Whether you’re a hopeless romantic or a hater of all things cheesy, I am sure there is something on this list that will suit your fancy.
+Whether you’re a hopeless romantic or a hater of all things cheesy, I am sure there is something on this list to suit.

 Anne Eliot is twenty-seven, and unmarried.
 Her family convinced her against a youthful romance with Captain Wentworth, but her life is complicated when he returns to her life six years on . . . melancholy but builds into one of the most touching and mature love stories in all of Jane Austen’s ouvre.